-Include and exclude keywords
+1. Include and exclude keywords

-Search within websites
+2. Search within websites

-Limit the time period
+3. Limit the time period

 After you’ve run a search on the main Google search engine, click Tools and then the Any time drop-down menu to limit the results to more recent hits.
-This tweak is helpful for focusing on very recent stories.
+This tweak is helpful for focusing on more recent stories.

 Google’s search results mainly concentrate on webpages, but it also indexes publicly available files.
-You can look for them using a "filetype:" command at the end of your normal query.
+You can look for them using a filetype: command at the end of your normal query.

-So looking for "report filetype:pdf" will return PDFs with “report” in the title.
-Try "report filetype:xlsx" to do the same for Excel spreadsheets.
+So looking for report filetype:pdf will return PDFs with “report” in the title.
+Try report filetype:xlsx to do the same for Excel spreadsheets.
 This also lets you search for images, though Google already has a handy image search tool.

 Remember, this will only work for publicly available documents and files uploaded to the web.
 You’re not going to suddenly come across some secret government files…or at least we hope not.

-Advance your search
+5. Advance your search

-These tricks are great for getting started, but if you really want to get specific, you should take advantage of Google’s more specialized search options.
+So far, we’ve covered the basics, but if you really want to get specific, you should take advantage of Google’s more specialized search options.
 On any Google search results page, click Settings from the toolbar at the top, and then choose Advanced search.
 The subsequent page will give you a host of extra ways to focus your searches, from looking at a given region to finding images you have the right to reuse.